nanowireUK/azure-iiot-edge-hol/modules/iotedge-baremetal-tpm.md

     ./TPMProvisioningTool <DPS_ID_Scope> tpm-device
     # Output: Endorsement Key
     ```
-1. Add a new TPM `Invididual Registration` in Azure DPS with the above values
+1. Add a new TPM `Invididual Registration` in Azure DPS with the above values or the values given out by your gateway vendor
     * device id can be left empty
 1. `sudo nano /etc/iotedge/config.yaml`
     1. comment the manual provisioning